evs-dev/EnderDragonTweaks/README.md

 # DEFAULT: 128
 max-player-distance-from-end-centre: 128

+# The way xp-per-player should be interpreted.
+# levels: The value is given in levels (e.g. 68 will add 68 to the XP number displayed to the player)
+#         This is useful to add a consistent number of points
+# points: The value is given in points, which changes based on the player's current XP
+#         i.e. 12000 points will not always equal 68 levels
+# DEFAULT: levels
+xp-mode: levels

-# The number of experience points to give each fight participant upon Dragon death
+# The amount of XP to give each Dragon fight participant upon Dragon death
+# This is interpreted differently depending on xp-mode
-# DEFAULT: 12000 (68 levels)
+# DEFAULT: 68
-xp-points-per-player: 12000
+xp-per-player: 68

 # The number of XP orbs spawned per player upon Dragon death (these are decorative only and have no XP value)
 # If there are a large number of players in the End upon Dragon death, having this too high may cause a lag spike